MootezElj/myboutique-angular8/README.md

 ### <a name="credits"></a>Credits:

-I want to thank my father and all of those who helped me on this project.

-I want to give credits to [Nebras Lammouchi](https://blog.nebrass.fr/about/) who was the main developer of the back-end app and I just had to follow and understand his [book](https://leanpub.com/playing-with-java-microservices-on-k8s-and-ocp).
+The back-end used by our angular application is an altered version of the main [app](https://github.com/MootezElj/my-boutique-kubernetes) (A lot of technical functionalities are not implemented in this app, I wanted to keep things simple ) that was developed after following and understanding [Nebras Lammouchi](https://blog.nebrass.fr/about/)'s book [Playing with Java Microservices on Kubernetes and OpenShift](https://leanpub.com/playing-with-java-microservices-on-k8s-and-ocp).
+So I just thought that he must be credited for his work.

 ### <a name="license"></a>License: